High-power Test and System Integration of Direct RF Sampling Based LLRF Control and Monitoring System for S-Band Accelerating Structures: System Integration

 The SSA and NG-LLRF have been fully integrated to perform a loop-back test.
 The NG-LLRF has been configured to generate RF pulses at 120 Hz with an RF frequency of 2856 MHz, which drives the SSA.
 The SSA output monitoring port, which as an integrated 30 dB attenuation to the SSA output, has been looped back to an RF input channel of NG-LLRF via another 10 dB attenuator.
 The RF input channel directly digitizes the RF signal and then down mixes the samples at 2856 MHz in the digital domain.
 The baseband pulses are streamed to the host server and stored for further analysis.

 NG-LLRF has been configured to generate RF pulses with durations of 2 \(\mu\)s and 5 \(\mu\)s at different power levels.
 Figure 4 shows the pulse top of the SSA output RF pulse captured with 2 \(\mu\)s.
 The traces are label with DAC amplitude levels, which sets the RF pulse amplitude in NG-LLRF software.
 In this case, DAC amplitude of 2000 generates RF pulse with peak power approximately -13.05 dBm, and DAC amplitude of 4000 generates peak power around -7.15 dBm.
-The amplitude of SSA output at DAC amplitude 4000 is almost exactly the amplitude of DAC amplitude 2000 shown in Figure 4, indicating that the SSA operates with high linearity in this input power range.
+The amplitude of SSA output at DAC amplitude 4000 is almost exactly twice the amplitude of DAC amplitude 2000 shown in Figure 4, indicating that SSA operates with high linearity in this input power range.
+The SSA can be operated in higher DAC values with higher attenuation to utilize the full range of the DAC.
 There are oscillations on both amplitude and phase traces, which might be the result of mismatch between the load and the SSA causing power to reflect back and forth.
 Similar oscillations can be observed in multiple locations in the 5 \(\mu\)s pulse top plots shown in Figure \ref{fig:f5}.
 For applications that have stringent pulse top flatness requirements, the oscillations need to be further investigated and resolved.

 Pulse to pulse fluctuation levels have been studied with 120 consecutive pulses captured in two different input power levels.
 Figure \ref{fig:f6} and \ref{fig:f7} show the average amplitude and phase of the pulses 2 and 5 \(\mu\)s, respectively.
 The mean values have been subtracted for easier visualization.
 The fluctuations in both amplitude and phase with 2 \(\mu\)s pulses have a higher frequency and higher absolute value than 5 \(\mu\)s pulses.